All children are continually assessed throughout their time at Wrenbury Primary School.

 All other children are tracked to ensure good progress is being made in reading, writing, and mathematics on a termly basis.
 Teachers set new targets in English and Mathematics as appropriate against each child's end of year Age Related Expectations.
 We aim for the majority of our children to have secured and mastered their year group objectives.
 We do know that some children are not always ready to work within their year group expectations but are still able to make good progress from their starting point.

 Pupils in Year 1 complete a Phonics Screening Check in June.
 Children in Y2, who didn't meet the threshold for a pass as a Y1 child, will retake the Phonics Screening Check as a Y2 child.

-At the end of KS1 (Year 2) National Standard Assessment Tests (SATs) are undertaken in English (Reading and English Grammar, Punctuation and Spelling) and Mathematics.
-These tests are marked internally and can be used as one of the pieces of evidence for Teacher Assessment, which is reported to parents at the end of Y2.
+At the end of KS1 (Year 2) National Standard Assessment Tests (SATs) are undertaken in English (Reading) and Mathematics.
+These tests are marked internally and can be used as one of the pieces of evidence for Teacher Assessment.
+Writing is teacher assessed.
+The teacher's assessment of a child's achievement is reported to parents at the end of Y2.

 At the end of KS2 (Year 6) National Standard Assessment Tests (SATs) are undertaken in English and Mathematics.
 The Reading, GPS (Grammar, punctuation and Spelling) and Mathematics tests are marked externally.

 Writing is not tested but based on teacher assessment alone at the end of both KS1 and KS2.
 Writing is moderated both internally and externally.
 To be 'Working at the national standard' Y2 and at Year 6, children have to be demonstrating skills in meeting all the statements in 'Working towards the national standard' as well as 'Working at the national standard'.
 There is no longer a 'best fit' model for writing.
 A sample of schools, yearly, have their writing assessments externally validated.
 In 2017, Wrenbury's KS1 was externally moderated.